MrKev312/JustDanceEditor/README.md

 Look at existing songs for reference and the ``CachingStatus.json`` in ``SD_Cache.0000``.

 ## Bug Reporting
+Before reporting, make sure that you're using the latest version of the tool!

 Please report any bugs you find in the [Issues](https://github.com/MrKev312/JustDanceEditor/issues) section.
 Be sure to include the following information:
 - The version of the tool you are using.